Pixel aspect ratio

 Another reason to keep PAR in mind nowadays is that it’s also used as an indicator when an image from a camera is not recorded in its actual broadcast format.
 We can cite two cases:

 Since the appearance of formats like CinemaScope during the 1950s, filmmakers have taken a liking to wide shots, wanting to bring more and more elements into the image horizontally.
 However, whether it be film or a digital sensor, these media do not always have a format identical to the capture or broadcast format.

 Here is a CinemaScope image with a 2.39 ratio (so, 2.39 times as wide as its height), recorded on 35mm film.
-The format is preserved, but we notice that a large part of the film hasn’t been exposed.
-The same is true when using a digital sensor.
-The pixels above and below are not used, reducing the vertical definition of the image just as much.
-A waste, in short.
+The format is preserved, but notice that a large part of the film hasn’t been exposed.
+The same happens when using a digital sensor.
+The pixels above and below are not used, reducing the vertical definition of the image just as much - which is a waste.

 Here is the same image, undergoing an anamorphosis this time, in order to cover the entire capture area.
 Now the definition is much better and avoids wasting the capture area.

-The image is captured and recorded with this distortion, which is produced optically, thanks to an anamorphic lens.
+The image is captured and recorded with this distortion, which is produced optically through an anamorphic lens.